byjg/docker-easy-haproxy/docs/static.md

         letsencrypt: true    # Optional. it will request a letsencrypt certiticate
         redirect_ssl: true   # Optional.
 It will redirect this site to it SSL.
     ssl: true                # Optional.
 Inform this port will listen to SSL, instead of HTTP
     clone_to_ssl: true       # Optional.
 Default False.
-You clone these hosts to it equivalent SSL.
+You clone these hosts to its equivalent SSL.
     redirect:
       www.host1.com.br: http://host1.com.br
 ```